RCIC-UCI-Public/website-rcic/README.rst

    This version results in correct themes.

-3. Create a cron script in */etc/cron.hourly*.
+3. Create a cron script ``cron-rtd-website `` and install as */etc/cron.hourly/rtd-website*.

+   The script:

-   The script checks out website repo, verifies if there were any updates in the last our and runs a ``make html`` if needed.
+   * checks out website repo (this repo)
+   * verifies if there were any updates in the last hour,

-   Resulting *html/* is installed as **/var/www/html/rcic-website** which is the website *DocumentRoot*, configured in */etc/httpd/conf.d/ssl.conf*.
+   * in case there wee updates it runs commands to create html files and installs resulting *build/html/* as **/var/www/html/rcic-website** which is the website *DocumentRoot*, configured in */etc/httpd/conf.d/ssl.conf*.
+	 A previous version is moved to /tmp.
+   * a success/failure is recorded in /var/log/website-rtd.log

    See details in the cron script.